WangHelin1997/MaskSpec/README.md

 This is the Pytorch implementation of paper: [Masked Spectrogram Prediction For Self-Supervised Audio Pre-Training](https://arxiv.org/pdf/2204.12768.pdf).

-In this paper, we present a novel selfsupervised learning method for transformer-based audio models, called masked spectrogram prediction (MaskSpec), to learn powerful audio representations from unlabeled audio data (AudioSet used in this paper).
+In this paper, we present a novel self-supervised learning method for transformer-based audio models, called masked spectrogram prediction (MaskSpec), to learn powerful audio representations from unlabeled audio data (AudioSet used in this paper).
 Our method masks random patches of the input spectrogram and reconstructs the masked regions with an encoder-decoder architecture.
 Without using extra model weights or supervision, experimental results on multiple downstream datasets demonstrate MaskSpec achieves a significant performance gain against the supervised methods and outperforms the previous pre-trained models.
 In particular, our best model reaches the performance of 0.471 (mAP) on AudioSet, 0.854 (mAP) on OpenMIC2018, 0.982 (accuracy) on ESC-50, 0.976 (accuracy) on SCV2, and 0.823 (accuracy) on DCASE2019 Task1A respectively.